-Council Tax law defines a "disabled resident" as someone who is substantially and permanently disabled, whether by illness, injury, birth anomalies or otherwise.
+Council Tax law defines a "disabled resident" as someone who is substantially and permanently disabled, whether by illness, injury, a disability present from birth or otherwise.

 The disabled person must live at the home permanently, and the reduction would end if they moved away.